The Biot-Savart operator and electrodynamics on subdomains of the three-sphere

 \subsection{Maxwell's equations}

-We begin by considering a current $V(x)$ on $\Omega$ and computing $BS(V)$ as its corresponding magnetic field.
+Our electrodynamic approach closely follows that of \cite{biot} for Euclidean subdomains.
+To begin, let $V(x)$ be a current on $\Omega$ and $BS(V)$ as its corresponding magnetic field.
 If the vector field $V$ either has a nonzero divergence or is not tangent to the boundary $\bdy\Omega$, then it no longer represents a steady current contained in $\Omega$.
 In this case we take a time-varying electric field, so that our system is `closed'.
 If $V$ is not divergence-free, charge will accumulate at a rate of minus the divergence, so let $\rho(x,t)= -(\diver{V})t \,$ represent the volume charge density in $\Omega$.
 If $V$ flows across the boundary, charge will accumulate on the boundary; let $\sigma(x,t) = (V \cdot \hat{n})t$ represent the surface charge density on $\partial\Omega$.
-Each of these charge distributions determines an electric field:
+Each of these charge distributions determines an electric field.